misspent/Darkened/README.md

 - Go into discord's settings
 - Go to your "Themes"
 - Click on "Open Themes Folder" button (Above the search bar)
-- Move the .theme.css file into that folder (It should automatically update)
+- Move the .theme.css file into that folder (It should load it)
 - Click the checkbox in the top-right corner of the theme in discord to enable it

 <h1 align="center">More Screenshots</h1>